eucalyptus/silvereye/README.md

 http://downloads.eucalyptus.com/software/contrib/silvereye/

+*NOTE: If you're doing a Cloud-in-a-Box install, go directly to STEP 6, as the node controller will be configured automatically.*

 STEP 4: Boot your first machine, which will be a node controller, with your Silvereye DVD.
 When you get to the pretty Eucalyptus boot prompt, you will see several options, the first of which should be "Install CentOS 6 with Eucalyptus Node Controller."
 Pick that option and hit enter.
 You will then be